A baby born at 32 weeks will only weigh about half that of an average full-term baby. They may need help breathing, feeding, and keeping warm.

 - What are the chances of survival for a baby born at 32 weeks?

-- Can a baby born at 32 weeks be healthy and normal?
+- Will a baby be OK born at 32 weeks?

 - Are babies fully developed at 32 weeks?